pariamelle/KGE-Project-Tourism-Waste-Management-in-Trentino/README.md

 ![GitHub Pages](https://img.shields.io/badge/Hosted_on-GitHub_Pages-blue?style=flat-square)

 This repository contains the iTelos project for the **Knowledge Graph Engineering** course (2024/25) taught by Professors Fausto Giunchiglia, Simone Bocca, and Mayukh Bagchi at the University of Trento.

-## Introduction
-Project by Gaudenzia Genoni, Maria Amalia Pelle, and Yishak Tadele Nigatu.
-Developed for the Master's in Data Science program.
+The project was developed by Gaudenzia Genoni, Maria Amalia Pelle, and Yishak Tadele Nigatu for the Master's in Data Science program.

 ## Purpose and Domain
+The purpose is to offer comprehensive information regarding waste management and its relationship with tourism in the Province of Trento.
 **Geographic Focus:** Trentino Province (46°04′00″N, 11°07′00″E)
 **Temporal Coverage:** 2014-2022
 **Objective:** Analyze relationships between tourism patterns and waste management practices across municipalities.